Camp Beaver |

 (1858), near Nephi

 A temporary Federal post located six miles west of town.
-Also referred to as Fort Crossman.
+Also referred to in some sources as Fort Crossman.

 (1859), near Levan ?